Katherine Anna Kang: Career

-Formerly, Kang was the Director of Business Development for id Software where she worked on Quake III Arena and various mission packs and Quake II ports.
-In 2008, she returned to id Software as President of id Mobile where she produced and designed Wolfenstein RPG and Doom II RPG.
-She also produced the iPhone-only game Doom Resurrection.
-A 2014 article listed her as a "former director of business development at id Software", following her husband's departure from id in 2013.

 Kang is also co-founder of Armadillo Aerospace.

 Personal life

+Kang was born in Brazil to Korean parents.

 Kang married computer programmer and businessman John Carmack in January 2000.
 In August 2004, Kang gave birth to their first son, Christopher Ryan.
 Their second son was born in November 2009.
-Due to her involvement with id Software and John Carmack, she was mentioned in the final chapters of Masters of Doom.
 The couple divorced in 2021.

 Awards

 Through Fountainhead Entertainment, Kang has won the following awards: